burace17/langdetect/README.md

 operating systems from a single codebase.
 It can even run as a Universal Windows 10 application with a native XAML-based interface.

 It uses CMake to generate the build files.
 This works well on any platform that CMake is supported on.
 For Unix-like operating systems apart from OS X, GTK+ 3 and pkg-config are required.
 GTK+ 2 can be used as fallback if GTK+ 3 is not present.
-I may add Qt support in the future.
+Qt 5 can also be used.
+It may run on Qt 4 if CMakeLists is modified slightly.

 Screenshots
 ---------------